Hello-Pork-Belly/hz-oneclick/docs/README.md

 See [Environment variables](env.md) for the supported environment variables, defaults, and safe setup guidance.

+## Supported operating systems

+Use one of the supported Linux distributions below before running the install and management scripts:

+- Ubuntu LTS (64-bit)
+- Debian stable (64-bit)

+If you are on another Linux distribution, provision a supported host or VM first to avoid compatibility gaps.

 ## Default install paths (placeholders)

 | Purpose | Example path | Notes |